danieloskarsson/jsond/README.md

 	string = %x73.74.72.69.6e.67	     ; string

-Regular expressions [REGEX] MAY be used to define a subset of strings.
+Regular expressions [ECMA-262] MAY be used to define a subset of strings.

 	string-literal = regular-expression